exactly-once/Home/content/posts/state-based-consistent-messaging.md

 }
 {{< / highlight >}}

-First, we load a piece of state based on `BusinessId` and `Id` of the message. `LoadState` returns either the newest version of the sate or if the message is a duplicate, **a version proceeding the one which was the result of processing that message**.
-In other words, `LoadState` makes sure that the properly recreate historical state for duplicates.
+First, we load a piece of state based on `BusinessId` and `Id` of the message. `LoadState` returns either the newest version of the state or if the message is a duplicate, **a version just before the one when message was first processed**.
+In other words, `LoadState` makes sure to recreate the proper version of the state for duplicates.
 These two scenarios (new vs. duplicate message) are represented in code by `DuplicatedMessages` flag.
-Based on its value the sate update step is either performed or skipped.
+Based on its value the state changes are either applied or skipped (for duplicates the state changes were already applied).

 It's worth noting that message publication comes last and it's for a reason.
 Optimistic concurrency control based on the `version`  argument makes sure that in case of a race condition processing will fail before any [ghost message]() get published.

 ### Implementation

-The source code shown here only in parts can be found in [exactly-once](https://github.com/exactly-once/state-based-consistent-messaging) GitHub repository.
+Listings below show only the most intersting parts of the implementation.
+Full source code can be found in [exactly-once](https://github.com/exactly-once/state-based-consistent-messaging) GitHub repository.

 #### State management

-With the general idea of the solution let's look at the implementation details.
-It uses [EventSourcing](link) for storing the state which is by definition fulfills the requirement on state storage.
-More concretely, we will use [StreamStone](link) library which provides event store API on top of Azure Table Storage.
+With the general idea of the solution in place let's look at the implementation details.
+For storing the state we use [StreamStone]() library that provides event store API on top of Azure Table Storage.

-One of the questions that we still need to answer is how does the state storage manages the mapping between the id of the message and a given version of the state.
-This is done by leveraging event properties stored in addition to the event data itself.
-Here is a diagram that shows what is stored in the event stream as the messages get processed:
+One of the questions that we still need to answer is how to store the mapping id to state version mapping.
+This is done by storing message id as event property for each entry in the stream.

 {{< figure src="/posts/state-based-storage-layout.png" title="State stream for a [A, D, B] message processing sequence">}}

-Amongst others, the properties include a message identifier that enables detecting duplicates and restoring an appropriate version of the state.
-During state recreation (aka. [rehydration](link)), when reading events from the stream the metadata field is checked to see if the current message identifier matches the one already captured.
-If so the rehydration process stops before reaching the end of the stream:
+When a new message gets processed a new version of the state is stored in an event which includes additional metatdata.
+These include message identifier that enables duplicates detection and restoring an appropriate version of the state.
+In `LoadState` when reading events from the stream the metadata field is checked to see if the current message identifier matches the one already captured.
+If so the process stops before reaching the end of the stream:

 {{< highlight c "linenos=inline,hl_lines=,linenostart=1" >}}
+// `ReadStream` iterates over a stream passing each event to
+// the lambda.
+Iteration stops when reaching the end of the
-var stream = await ReadStream(partition, properties =>
+// stream or when lambda returns `false`. var stream = await ReadStream(partition, properties => {
-{
       var mId = properties["MessageId"].GuidValue;
-      var @event = DeserializeEvent(properties);
+      var nextState = DeserializeEvent<THandlerState>(properties);

       if (mId == messageId)
       {
          isDuplicate = true;
       }
-      else if (@event != null)
+      else
       {
-         state.Apply(@event);
+         state = nextState;
       }

       return isDuplicate;
 });
 {{< / highlight >}}

-The lambda passed as the last argument to `ReadStream` gets invoked for every event in a stream unless it returns false which indicates the end of the read.

 The duplicate detection requires that input message id is always captured, even if handling logic execution results in no state changes - [ShootingRange](https://github.com/exactly-once/state-based-consistent-messaging/blob/master/StateBased.ConsistentMessaging/StateBased.ConsistentMessaging/Domain/ShootingRange.cs#L9) handler logic for `FireAt` message is a good example of such case.

-In order to handle such case a dummy event is being stored with empty state delta.
+Versoning of the state doesn't surface to the busniess logic and is represented as POCO e.g.:

+{{< highlight c "linenos=inline,hl_lines=,linenostart=1" >}}
+public class ShootingRangeData
+{
+   public int TargetPosition { get; set; }
+   public int NumberOfAttempts { get; set; }
+}
+{{< / highlight >}}

 #### Processing logic